ProvableHQ/leo/docs/rfc/005-countdown-loops.md

 This is also consistent with Rust in a way, where countdown loops are obtained by reversing the increasing range into a decreasing range, which flips the bounds.

-However, if we consider a possible extension in which the step may be larger than 1, we run into some issues.
+However, if we consider a possible extension in which the step may be larger than 1, we run into some awkwardness.
 Imagine an extension in which `step` is specified:
 ```ts
 for i in 10..0 step 2 ... // i = 8 6 4 2 0 -- starts at 10-2 = 8